Why you should read these

 You agree to indemnify and compensate us in full (and our officers, directors, agents, subsidiaries, joint ventures and employees) for any losses or costs, including reasonable legal fees, we incur arising out of any breach by you of these terms, your improper use of our services or your breach of any law or the rights of a third party.

 Usually all communications are made via the app, but we may also contact you by email, letter, telephone or any other reasonable method.
+You should contact us in the app unless we specify otherwise.
 We can't guarantee your instructions have been received unless we've acknowledged them.
-We reserve the right to refuse instructions but, if we do, we'll let you know.
+We reserve the right to refuse instructions but, if we do, we'll let you know if we can.

-You can find details of how we treat your personal data in our privacy notice, which you can find in our app or website.
+You can find details of how we treat your personal data in our Privacy Notice, which you can find in our app or website here.

 We're obliged to report to the Serious Organised Crime Agency any suspicion of money laundering or terrorist financing activity.
 We may be prohibited from disclosing to you the contents of such report or the fact that such a report has been made.